Protect your skin and eyes from UV damage

 Even if a sunscreen is labeled as “water-resistant,” it must be reapplied throughout the day, especially after sweating or swimming.
 To be safe, apply sunscreen at a rate of one ounce every two hours.
 Depending on how much of the body needs coverage, a full-day (six-hour) outing could require one whole tube of sunscreen.

 When to protect your skin

 UV rays are their strongest from 10 a.m. to 4 p.m.
 Seek shade during those times to ensure the least amount of harmful UV radiation exposure.
-When applying sunscreen be sure to reapply to all exposed skin at least 20 minutes before going outside.
-Reapply sunscreen every two hours, even on cloudy days, and after swimming or sweating.
+When applying sunscreen, be sure to reapply to all exposed skin for at least 20 minutes before going outside.
+Reapply sunscreen every two hours, even on cloudy days and after swimming or sweating.

 Protecting your eyes

 UV rays can also penetrate the structures of your eyes and cause cell damage.
 According to the CDC, some of the more common sun-related vision problems include cataracts, macular degeneration, and pterygium (non-cancerous growth of the conjunctiva that can obstruct vision).